pouchdb-community/pouchdb-authentication/readme.md

 ![employee][]

-In this scheme, only admins can change the security settings, but any user with the role `"employee"` can add/modify/delete documents.
+In this scheme, only admins can change the security settings, but any user with the role `"employee"` can view or add/modify/delete documents.
+The database is not public; only valid users with the role `"employee"` can read from it.

 See the "blogger" example above for how to set roles.

 ### Some people can read (some docs), some people can write (those same docs)

 The standard practice for this is to set up one database per user.
 Don't be scared: databases are cheap, and Cloudant says [100k databases per account is not uncommon].

+Then you set the database to be read/write only for people with that exact user name.

 Your options are listed here in [this gist][couchperuser-gist].

+**TODO**: sugar for this

 Tests
 ------